-It’s almost Freshers’ Week.
-You’re wrapping up cutlery that will eventually be missing by Christmas, you’ve RSVPed to a month’s worth of socials and nights out, and you can’t decide whether you’ve packed too many shoes or not enough.
+It’s Freshers’ Week.
+You’re unwrapping up cutlery that will eventually be missing by Christmas, you’ve RSVPed to a month’s worth of socials and nights out, and you can’t decide whether you’ve packed too many shoes or not enough.
 Sadly, it is more than likely that you’ll end up changing your status to “not attending” four days in.
 And here’s why.

 ‘Fresher’s Flu’ is an umbrella term for a variety of symptoms including a sore throat, tiredness, fever and shivering.
 Although no one is sure what exactly causes this phenomenon, it’s pretty obvious that a mix of meeting hoards people from all over, having to cook for yourself, and going out night after night means that campus looks more like a scene from ‘The Walking Dead’ than it did in the brochure.

 So, how do you give yourself the best chance of steering clear of Freshers’ Flu?
 Here are some suggestions.